-What we liked: We like the complex flavor and smoky overtones of the coffee.
+What are its best features?
+We like the complex flavor and smoky overtones of the coffee.
 It is Kosher-certified and made by a company that has been around since the 19th century.

-What could be better: A few drinkers say it contains no flavor.
+What could be improved?
+A few drinkers say it contains no flavor.